Helping

 Children, Families, and Individuals

-build futures that include self-suffiiciency and positive community involvement
+build futures that include self-sufficiency and positive community involvement

 Bonnie Billups, Jr.